olendorf/t_and_v_jekyll-revealjs/README.md

 ## Introduction

-If you like [Reveal.js][] for creating your online presentations, like the site management [Jekyll][] gives you and like [Markdown][] because of its easy and clean look, here's an easy way to create a presentation using Jekyll, Markdown and Reveal.js.
+If you like [Reveal.js](https://github.com/hakimel/reveal.js/) for creating your online presentations, like the site management [Jekyll](https://jekyllrb.com/) gives you and like
+[Markdown](https://guides.github.com/features/mastering-markdown/) because of its easy and clean look, here's an easy way to create a presentation using Jekyll, Markdown and Reveal.js.

-See the [example presentation][] created using the contents in this repository and `jekyll build` or `docker-compose up`.
+See the [example presentation](https://olendorf.github.io/t_and_v_jekyll-revealjs/) created using the contents in this repository.

 ## Howto